shakes76/PatternFlow/recognition/46273651-Siamese network/README.md

 ### 1. Data Preprocessing

 The ADNI brain dataset contains two classes, AD and NC, and the initial shape of each image is (240, 256, 1).
 After loading the dataset from the directory, all images will be normalized.
-Moreover, considering that high-resolution images may cause the model to learn too much noise during training, all images will be reshaped to (60, 64, 1).
+Moreover, in order to increase the training speed, all images are resized to (120, 128, 1).

 The most important part of the data proprocessing is to compose the data into pairs and lebel them.
 In order to keep thenumber of pairs with the same class is the same as the number of pairs with different classes, I split the data into 4 different sets of pairs, which are